In this practical and interactive virtual class, you’ll explore the current “cognitive neuroscience” that explains how ALL humans learn.

-- Do the “Warm-Ups” and “Follow-Ups”, i.e. pre/post work for each module (a total of about 6 hours of homework – reading, viewing, writing, responding)
+- Do the “Warm-Ups” and “Follow-Ups”, i.e. pre/post work for each module (between 90 and 120 minutes of homework before the start and between each module – reading, viewing, writing, responding)

 - Become an active member of the TBR-VE Class Group on Slack (free membership).
 Post your “homework” assignments there and respond to what others have posted